rwtodd/org.rwtodd.crypto.spritz/README.md

 # spritz_cipher
-A scala implementation of the Spritz sponge-like stream cipher.
+A java implementation of the Spritz sponge-like stream cipher.

 I read about this fun cipher [here (RS14.pdf)][1], and decided to implement it in scala.
+After that, I converted it to java to compare the two.
+Here's what I found:

+  * The java source and scala source were roughly the same size
+  * `javac` produced 1 class file (4kb), while `scalac` produced 11 class files (24kb).

+I think I'll stick with the java version!

-It has all the methods int he PDF spec, and exposes the ones like `absorb` and `squeeze` that are used to encrypt, decrypt, and hash.
+The class has all the
+methods int he PDF spec, and exposes the ones like `absorb` and `squeeze` that are used to encrypt, decrypt, and hash.

-The provided companion object SpritzCipher is intended to cover the simple cases.
+The provided static methods are intended to cover the simple cases.
 It can compute hashes, and encrypt or decrypt a stream.

 ```
 // get a 256-bit hash of some bytes
-val  hash = SpritzCipher.hash(256, inbytes)
+byte[]  hash = SpritzCipher.hash(256, inbytes)

 // encrypt a stream
 SpritzCipher.encrypt(password, instream, outstream)